tiana528/tiana528.github.io/source/_posts/run-work-count-by-hadoop-3-and-debug-hadoop.md

 ---

 # description
-In the previous [blog](https://mingyue.me/2019/12/03/build-hadoop-trunck-branch-and-import-into-eclipse/), we discussed about how to compile hadoop 3 from source and import source code into Eclipse.
+In the previous [blog](https://mingyue.me/2019/12/03/build-hadoop-trunck-branch-and-import-into-eclipse/), we discussed about how to compile hadoop 3 from the source code and import source code into Eclipse.

-As one step of the build(mvn clean install -Pdist -DskipTests -Dtar), we generate the hadoop distribution of hadoop-dist/target/hadoop-3.3.0-SNAPSHOT.tar.gz.
+As one step of the build(mvn clean install -Pdist -DskipTests -Dtar), we generated the hadoop distribution of hadoop-dist/target/hadoop-3.3.0-SNAPSHOT.tar.gz.

-In this blog, we show how to use the generated hadoop distribution to run hadoop service in mac, and debug hadoop client as well as service by eclipse.
+In this blog, we will show how to use the generated hadoop distribution to run hadoop service in mac, and how to debug hadoop client as well as service by eclipse.

-We will run hadoop in one single node in the `Pseudo-Distributed` mode, based on [SingleCluster hadoop wiki](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html).

 hadoop version is 3.3.0-SNAPSHOT built from trunk branch.